Blood Glucose Test Results Help You Take Control

 Setting a target range

 What is the target blood glucose level for people living with diabetes?
 It depends on your age and other medical conditions you may have.
 People living with diabetes should aim for a fasting blood glucose of 4.0 to 7.0 millimoles per liter (mmol/L) and a blood glucose between 5.0 and 10.0 millimoles per liter (mmol/L) 2 hours after eating.
 Your doctor will set target blood sugar test results specifically for you, based on several factors including:

 - Whether you are living with type 1 diabetes or type 2 diabetes

 - How long you've been living with diabetes

 - If you have other diabetes-related complications

 - Your overall health, including other medical conditions you may have

 Have your test results come back too high or too low, yet you feel just fine?
 Or are your test results on target, but you still don’t feel right?
 Don’t dismiss the results.
 Wash your hands, retest and see if you get the same numbers before you take action.
 Over days and weeks, compare your readings to previous ones.

 Tools for understanding results

 Accu-Chek offers simple, on-paper diabetes management tools that help you understand your blood sugar test results.
 Try the Accu-Chek Testing in Pairs tool.
-It can help you and your healthcare provider identify patterns for how things like stress, food, or exercise affect your test results.
+It can help you and your healthcare provider identify patterns on how things like stress, food or exercise affect your test results.